Have questions about bounce rate?

-Once there, you’ll click the Audience Overview page.
+Once you’re there, you’ll click the Audience Overview page.
 Click on Bounce Rate to view the bounce rate of your entire site.

 You can also view the bounce rate of individual pages by navigating to Behaviour > All Pages.
 In the table that pops up, you’ll find a Bounce Rate column.

-This will show you how each page is performing (and more importantly, which are underperforming), so you know where to focus your efforts in the future.
+This will show you how each page is performing (and more importantly, which pages are underperforming), so you know where to focus your efforts in the future.

-Okay, So What’s a Good Bounce Rate?
+What Makes a Good Bounce Rate?

 Let me explain.

-But generally speaking, the lower the bounce rate the better.
+But generally speaking, the lower the bounce rate, the better.